VahidHeidari/NES_DEV/README.md

 I used X6502 from FCEUX project, and M6502 from Marat Fayzullin project source codes for my p6502 module testing.
 My test runs all modules and checks all CPU contexts and RAMs with each other.
 If there is inconsistency, it fails.
-I found that there is some bugs in M6502 modules.
+I found that there is some bugs in M6502 module.